 - Ranch Baby Carrots.
 Ranch is such a solid kid friendly.
 You can’t go wrong here as an easy weeknight side.

 - Carrot Veggie Bars.
 This carrot recipe not only uses carrots, but the final product LOOKS like a carrot!
 Sometimes a bit of making something fun can convice kiddos to try a new food!

 - Carrot Cookie Sandwiches.
 Basically better for you whoopie pies!
 I would eat a stack of these and not share.

 - Mini Cheesecakes.
-These are seriously the cutest ever.
-I mean, mini everything is basically the best, right?
+Mini everything is basically the best.
 And these are healthy because, veggies, right?

 - Carrot Waffles with Cream Cheese Butter.
 Carrots for breakfast? yes!
 These kid friendly waffles are such a smart way to get some orange in first thing in the morning.

 - Roasted Carrot Strips.
 These would be a fun substitute for chips alongside sandwiches.
 Sometimes just changing a disliked veggie into a familiar dish is all it takes!